lbeckman314/liambeckman.com/_writings/wow-the-golden-man.md

 ---
 layout: my-default
 title: Wow! (the golden man)
-description: Look!
+desc: Look!
 Look!
 There goes the man, the golden man, // the man so good at everything...
 image:
 url:
+datea: 2010-10-11
 ---

 ```